leilanihagen/GoInterject.github.io/wApps/FRx-Migration.md

 # Prerequisites

-1. Make sure that ODBC connection to Microsoft Access has already existed (if you installed MS Office before, it should be already done)
+1. Verify ODBC connection to Microsoft Access has already existed (if you installed MS Office before, it should be already done)

 ![](/images/FRxReplacement/02.png)

+2. Download Initial FRX Migration Script
+3. SQL Management Studio

 # Steps Required to Install

-### 1. Open SQL Server and Create a new database
+## 1. Open SQL Server and Create a new database

-### 2. Import MDB file to the new database
+## 2. Import MDB file to the new database
 Verbose Version:

 ![](/images/FRxReplacement/06.png)